looker-open-source/components/internal_docs/figma.md

 #### Learning Figma

 The best way to get started with how we use Figma is to reach out to someone on the design team for a walk through of the tool and how we use it.
 Feel free to ask for a tour in the  [#design slack channel](https://looker.slack.com/messages/C45GCJ410).
-Everyone on the team would be happy to guide you through our workflow and the ins-and-outs of the tool.
+Anyone on the team would be happy to guide you through our workflow and the ins-and-outs of the tool.

 If you are more of a learn-by-doing type of person, Figma has a fantastic set of articles and videos with overviews of product features and how-to guides.